Grounded in peer-reviewed science

 Join the Validation Study

-Our multi-site validation study (N=300, 4 academic centers, Smart IRB) is designed to establish the full psychometric properties of the NeuroQuantix platform.
+Our prospective, multi-site validation study across four academic centers is designed to establish the full psychometric properties of the NeuroQuantix platform.
 We welcome academic sites with movement disorder patient populations and established research infrastructure.

 Discuss Site ParticipationUse NeuroQuantix in Your Research